fionamcc/Docs/_build/html/_sources/kobas/using_kobas_cmd.txt

 **-o ident_out:** name of output file

-For information of outputs see identifyresults_
+For information of outputs see :ref:`Understanding Your Results: Identify <identifyresults>`

 **Running KOBAS Annoate and Identify as a Pipeline**
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^